 - Breach of contract

 A cease and desist can also be used to stop contributory infringement.
-This is when someone knowingly contributes to infringement, but did not actively participate in it.
+This is when someone knowingly contributes to infringement but does not actively participate in it.
 It is sometimes known as "secondary liability" or "contributory liability."

 Trademark, Copyright, and Patent Protections

 Trademarks, copyrights, and patents are the three major ways to protect intellectual property.
-Trademark and copyright apply the moment you are the author of something.
-They also apply when you begin using a specific brand, phrase, or trade dress in connection with your professional practices.
-Filing official paperwork for these is optional.
-However, registering your protections can hold great weight in court.
+Trademarks and copyright apply when you are the author of something.
+They also apply when you use a specific brand, phrase, or trade dress in connection with your professional practices.
+Filing official paperwork for these is optional, but registering your protections can hold great weight in court.

 Patents, on the other hand, are more complex and expensive.
-They must be registered for protection.
-They protect inventions, physical creations, and the processes that go into their functioning.
+They must be registered and they protect inventions and the processes that support their functioning.

-It is illegal to say, either out loud or in print, things about other people that are not true or can be harmful to their reputation or ability to engage in gainful activity.
-You can say your opinion about someone.
-However, any false accusations can result in legal repercussions under civil law.
+It is illegal to say or write untruthful things about other people, especially if they can be harmful to their reputation or ability to engage in gainful activity.
+You can express your opinion about someone, but any false accusations can result in legal repercussions under civil law.